Cassumbra/dod-ecsrii-community/README.md

 ### Complete
 - Newer stances let you cycle between themselves and their old stances without having to keep both on your hotbar.
+- Magic training reworked to give you mp back on casting spells.
+Also concentration is better, and it can become hyperfocus at the capstone.

 # ECSRII Notes.txt